 Professor, Computer Science and Software Engineering

-Emergency Healthcare Performance and Impact of Resource Availability
+Project: Emergency Healthcare Performance Evaluation and Optimal Staffing

 A health emergency is a situation that poses an immediate risk to health and life and requires urgent intervention to prevent its worsening.
 Emergency healthcare service is a real-time service, where timeliness is critical to mission success.
-Workflow management technology has received considerable attention in the healthcare filed in recent years for the automation of both intra- and inter-organizational healthcare processes.
-However, more work on the timeliness and resource analysis of emergency healthcare is needed.
-This research will explore the use of resource-oriented timed Petri nets in emergency healthcare service modeling, timing performance assessment and resource requirements analysis.
+Stochastic timed Petri nets have been proved to be a powerful tool in patient flow modeling and performance evaluation.
+The proposed work is a continuation of our previous summer research projects.
+This research will further explore the use of colored stochastic timed Petri nets in emergency healthcare service modeling, timing performance assessment and resource requirement analysis.

 Project: Modeling the Spread of Infectious Diseases by Dynamical Systems